COSSAS/SOARCA/docs/content/en/docs/concepts/executable-playbooks.md

 Similarly, CACAO specifies `while-condition` steps, whose `on_true` branch will be repeatedly executed until the condition evaluates to false.
 The execution limit is currently set to 10.
 If the condition is still true after 10 iterations, the step ends in a failure.

 The `parallel` step allows executing multiple branches (in parallel) specified in the `next_steps` field.
+At this time, the steps in `next_steps` are executed sequentially.
+Parallel execution is scheduled for a later release in SOARCA.

 Next, we explain variables in CACAO and SOARCA.

 ### Variables

 The CACAO specification allows defining variables on the playbook level, as well as on the step level.
-Playbook variables are available througout the playbook.
+Playbook variables are available throughout the playbook.
 Variables defined on the step level are available in that step, and in any step that executes in a sub-branch of an `if-condition`, `while-condition`, or `parallel` step.

 According to the CACAO spec, variable names should start and end with double underscores (`__`), but this is not enforced by SOARCA.
 Furthermore, the CACAO spec allows defining multiple types of variables (strings, ip-addresses, numbers), but at this time SOARCA will interpret every value as a string.
 The `constant` and `external` fields are also ignored.